intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAzure/README.md

 ## Setup device explorer

-The easiest way to view your data is either using the Device Explorer GUI application (for Windows) or the iot-hubexplorer node.js command line tool (supported on Windows, Mac OS X, and Linux)
+The easiest way to view your data is either using the Device Explorer GUI application (for Windows) or the iot-hubexplorer node.js command line tool (supported on Windows, OS X®, and Linux\*)

-This tutorial will you walk you through using the Device Explorer GUI on windows.
+This tutorial will you walk you through using the Device Explorer GUI on Windows.
 See https://github.com/Azure/iothub-explorer for instructions on how to use the iot-hubexplorer node.js command line tool.

 1. Download and install the **SetupDeviceExplorer.msi** from https://github.com/Azure/azure-iot-sdk-csharp/releases.